optimus378/LabPowerManagement/README.md

              - If computer was removed because it was listed in the JSON file, but didn't respond for 14 days.

--- Considerations --
+## Considerations

+1. Once again, this script was made for a very specfic environment, but could be modified to suite your needs.

-The way this script gets MAC addresses assumes that computer's NIC is in the 'up' state and it's named "Ethernet"
+2. The way this script gets MAC addresses assumes that computer's NIC is in the 'up' state and it's named "Ethernet"

-'''
-Invoke-Command -ComputerName $Computer -scriptblock {Get-NetAdapter | Where-Object {($_.Status -eq 'up' -and $_.Name -eq "Ethernet")} | Select-Object MacAddress} -ErrorAction Stop
+       Invoke-Command -ComputerName $Computer -scriptblock {Get-NetAdapter | Where-Object {($_.Status -eq 'up' -and $_.Name -eq "Ethernet")} | Select-Object MacAddress}
-'''

   I know there's better ways you could be more resilient when getting the mac address.

-For instance, you could get the Mac address of the NIC that has the default gateway set.
-In most cases only one NIC per computer that has the default gateway set.
+  For instance, you could get the Interface Index on the Computer that hase the default gateway set.
+(In most cases only one NIC per computer that has the default gateway set.)

-ex: This will get the Interface Index of the Nic with the DefaultRoute SEt.
+  Then plug that InterfaceIndex to get the Interface Alias of the Nic with the Default Gateway Set Next, Run the Command to get the Mac Address of the $NicAlias, Like Below.
+I haven't tested that yet.

     $defaultRouteNic = Get-NetRoute -DestinationPrefix 0.0.0.0/0 | Sort-Object -Property RouteMetric | Select-Object -ExpandProperty ifIndex

-From there you could get the InterfaceAlias, and plug that alias into the Invoke Command above.

     $NICAlias = Get-NetIPAddress -AddressFamily IPv4 -InterfaceIndex $defaultRouteNic | Select-Object -ExpandProperty InterfaceAlias
+    Invoke-Command -ComputerName $Computer -scriptblock {Get-NetAdapter | Where-Object {($_.Status -eq 'up' -and $_.Name -eq $NicAlias)} | Select-Object MacAddress}

+3. Retrieving the correct Broadcast Address to send the magic packet.
+   Used to be, when sending magic packets using the broadcast address of 255.255.255.255 would work perfectly well, but this seemed stopped working in later version of Windows.
+   Instead, you must contsrtuct the magic packet with the Network address. example 192.168.1.255.
+It has something to do with the way the latest Windows Network Stack works.
+   If I recall, it seems that when using 255.255.255.255 as the broadcast address on a computer with multiple NICs, it does not decern which NIC to try to broadcast out from.
+   Anyway, if someone can provide more insight on that, that would be great.
+Wireshark was very helpful in determining the issue.

+   There's a function in the script called Get-BroadCast Address.
+It does it's best to determine the network address of the network.
+   If you're having troubles with computers not waking up, investigate the broadcast address.